 When SHTF or a major crisis happens, trust us when we say that the last thing you can rely on is your phone.
 The internet?
 Forget it!
 Let’s just say that those two are going to be as useful as Anne Frank’s drum set.

-So how are you going to communicate with loved ones and friends when the situation in the comms department goes south real fast?
+So how will you communicate with loved ones and friends when the situation in the comms department goes south real fast?
 Well, by pairing communication with preparedness, that’s how.

 Put your phone down.
-It’s time to kick it old school.
+It’s time to kick it old school with radio comms.

 Radio Communication Systems

 It’s important to plot out a communication plan for you and your group and to have viable communication methods that won’t let you down when the need for it comes.